 Madison, WI 53726

-e-Reimbursement is the university’s system used to process employee and non-employee travel expenses, as well as non-travel related expenses which do not require a purchase order.
+The university uses e-Reimbursement to process employee and nonemployee travel expenses, as well as non-travel-related expenses that do not require a purchase order.
 Expense requests for an individual, including those to be paid using Foundation funds must be submitted using e-Reimbursement.
-In e-Reimbursement, expenses (or a portion of an expense) not allowable with university funding can be allocated to be paid with WFAA funds held at WFAA using the account code of 6240.
+Through the e-Reimbursement system, expenses (or a portion of an expense) not allowable with university funding can be allocated to be paid with WFAA funds using the account code of 6240.

-Determining Whether WFAA or UW Should Facilitate the Payment/Reimbursement
+Determining Whether WFAA or the UW Should Facilitate the Payment/Reimbursement

-- Keep these two things separate – The use of funds vs. who’s facilitating the payment
+- Keep these two things separate: The use of funds versus who is facilitating the payment.

-- Use of funds – WFAA funds can be utilized in two ways –on the UW side and on WFAA side
+- Use of funds — WFAA funds can be utilized in two ways: on the UW side and on the WFAA side.

 - Facilitation of the payment

-- UW – UW can only facilitate payments from a 233/533 for expenses that are allowed per UW policy.
+- UW — The UW can only facilitate payments from a 233/533 for expenses that are allowed per UW policy.
 WFAA funds should not be disbursed to the university for expenditures the university does not allow per policy.
-Any payments facilitated by the University, regardless of fund type including 233/533, need to be compliant with UW policy.
+Any payments facilitated by the university, regardless of fund type, including 233/533, need to be compliant with UW policy.

-- WFAA – WFAA can only facilitate payments, via e-Reimbursement or directly to vendors, for expenses the university cannot facilitate the payment for but are still compliant with WFAA policy
+- WFAA — WFAA can only facilitate payments, via e-Reimbursement or directly to vendors, for expenses the university cannot facilitate payment for but that are still compliant with WFAA policy

-- Use of funds – WFAA funds can be utilized in two ways –on the UW side and on WFAA side
+- Use of funds — WFAA funds can be utilized in two ways: on the UW side and on the WFAA side.

-- Donor intent – The intended purpose of the fund given by the donor must always be honored regardless of which entity holds the funds and/or who is facilitating a payment for expenses.
+- Donor intent — The intended purpose of the funds given by the donor must always be honored regardless of which entity holds the funds and/or who is facilitating a payment for expenses.

-- University Employee and Student Payments – WFAA will not make payments directly to a university employee for services, honoraria, fellowships, prizes, and similar awards.
+- University employee and student payments — WFAA will not make payments directly to a university employee for services, honoraria, fellowships, prizes, or similar awards.
 These payments must be made through the university as required by the Internal Revenue Code.
-The only exception is when WFAA officially hires a UW faculty or staff to perform services on their behalf.
+The only exception is when WFAA officially hires UW faculty or staff to perform services on their behalf.